-- A brief explanation of section 4980H. - An employer shared responsibility payment summary table itemizing the proposed payment by month and indicating for each month if the liability is under section 4980H(a) ("Penalty A") or section 4980H(b) ("Penalty B") or neither. - An explanation of the employer shared responsibility payment summary table. - An employer shared responsibility response (ESRP) form (Form 14764, "ESRP Response"). - An employee premium tax credit (PTC) list (Form 14765, "Employee Premium Tax Credit (PTC) List") which lists, by month, the employer's assessable full-time employees (individuals who for at least one month in the year were full-time employees allowed a premium tax credit and for whom the ALE did not qualify for an affordability safe harbor or other relief (see instructions for Forms 1094-C and 1095-C, Line 16), and the indicator codes, if any, the employer reported on lines 14 and 16 of each assessable full-time employee's Form 1095-C. - A description of the actions the employer should take if it agrees or disagrees with the proposed employer shared responsibility payment in Letter 226J. - A description of the actions the IRS will take if the employer does not respond timely to Letter 226J. - A date by which the employer should respond to Letter 226J, which will generally be 30 days from the date of the letter. - The name and contact of the IRS employee to contact with questions about the letter.
+- A brief explanation of section 4980H. - An employer shared responsibility payment summary table itemizing the proposed payment by month and indicating for each month if the liability is under section 4980H(a) ("Penalty A") or section 4980H(b) ("Penalty B") or neither. - An explanation of the employer shared responsibility payment summary table. - An employer shared responsibility response (ESRP) form (Form 14764, "ESRP Response"). - An employee premium tax credit (PTC) list (Form 14765, "Employee Premium Tax Credit (PTC) List") which lists, by month, the employer's assessable full-time employees (individuals who for at least one month in the year were full-time employees allowed a premium tax credit and for whom the ALE did not qualify for an affordability safe harbor or other relief (see instructions for Forms 1094-C and 1095-C, Line 16), and the indicator codes, if any, the employer reported on lines 14 and 16 of each assessable full-time employee's Form 1095-C. - A description of the actions the employer should take if it agrees or disagrees with the proposed employer shared responsibility payment in Letter 226J. - A description of the actions the IRS will take if the employer does not respond timely to Letter 226J. - A date by which the employer should respond to Letter 226J, which will generally be 90 days from the date of the letter if received after January 1, 2025.
+For notices received prior to 2025, the response window was generally 30 days. - The name and contact of the IRS employee to contact with questions about the letter.